GraphRAG-Induced Dual Knowledge Structure Graphs for Personalized Learning Path Recommendation: Introduction

-\looseness=-1 To address the aforementioned challenges, this paper proposes a novel method named Discrimination Learning Enhances Learning Path Recommendation (DLELP) to achieve a more satisfactory learning path by considering dual KC structure prerequisite relationships and similarity relationships.
-Specifically, we propose a KC structure graph generation module to adaptively generate KC structure graphs.
-This module leverages TextGrad \cite{YukBB2024} to mitigate hallucination issues in LLMs, thereby adaptively generating more accurate and densely connected KC structure graphs tailored to different educational datasets.
-Next, we develop a Discrimination Learning-driven Reinforcement Learning (DLRL) framework based on the generated KC prerequisite relationship graph and similarity relationship graph, which consists of a prerequisite agent and a similarity agent.
-The prerequisite agent determines whether learning should follow the prerequisite relationships among KCs.
-The similarity agent identifies easily confused KCs during blocked phenomena and integrates them into the learning path for discrimination learning.
+\looseness=-1 To address the aforementioned challenges, we propose KnowLP (\underline{Know}ledge structure graph retrieval-augmented generation for \underline{L}earning \underline{P}ath recommendation), a novel framework that jointly incorporates prerequisite and similarity relationships between KCs to construct more effective and adaptive learning paths.
+Specifically, we introduce a KC structure graph generation module EDU-GraphRAG that adaptively constructs task-specific KC graphs.
+This module leverages TextGrad \cite{YukBB2025} to reduce LLM hallucinations, enabling the generation of accurate and densely connected KC structures tailored to diverse educational datasets.
+Based on the generated graphs, we design a Discrimination Learning-driven Reinforcement Learning (DLRL) module composed of two cooperative agents: a prerequisite agent and a similarity agent.
+The prerequisite agent decides whether the learning trajectory should adhere to prerequisite dependencies, while the similarity agent detects conceptually confusable KCs in blocked learning scenarios and integrates them into the learning path to promote discrimination learning.

-\looseness=-1 Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose a KC structure graph generation module that adaptively generates prerequisite relationship graphs and similarity relationship graphs for KCs based on different educational datasets, significantly enhancing the generalizability of various learning path recommendation methods. \item We develop a discrimination learning-driven reinforcement learning (DLRL) framework that alleviates the blocked phenomena, further improving the performance of learning path recommendations. \item We conduct extensive experiments on three benchmark datasets, demonstrating that our method not only achieves state-of-the-art performance but also provides reasons for the recommended learning paths. \end{itemize}
+\looseness=-1 Our main contributions are summarized as follows: \begin{itemize}[left=0cm] \item We propose KnowLP, a novel framework for personalized learning path recommendation, which adaptively constructs KC relationships from the target data and effectively generates learning paths through the collaboration of prerequisite, similarity, and difficulty agents. \item We propose an EDU-GraphRAG module that adaptively generates prerequisite and similarity relationship graphs for KCs on different datasets, with the goal of completing missing or incomplete knowledge structure graphs. \item We develop a DLRL module that introduces similarity relationships as a fallback when prerequisite relationships become ineffective, thereby alleviating the blocked phenomena. \item We conduct extensive experiments on three educational datasets, demonstrating that our method not only achieves state-of-the-art performance but also generates more effective longer learning paths. \end{itemize}